sraone13/AnsibleNotes/Day10/Ansible-adhoc-commands.md

 $ ansible abc -m yum -a "name = demo-tomcat-1 state = latest"
 ```

-5. anaging Users and Groups
+5. anaging Users and Groups:
 You can manage, create, and remove a user account on your managed nodes with ad-hoc commands.

 ```